MR314CKHAT/Osintgram2.0/Updated !!! README.md

 7. echo "IG_SESSIONID=<SESSIONID>" > .env # for sessionid paste ur sessionid
 this sessionid is only valid for a period of time, if its not valid anymore u have to do number 6 and 7 again

+If you want to use docker the installation is in the oldREADME.md, but its not tested if it works.

 Usage: